brombal/ambient/README.md

 });

-// Listen to changes in the counter value ambient.subscribe( state => {                      // A callback which receives the entire state object
+// Listen to changes in the counter value ambient.on( state => state.counter,         // The comparison callback determines what to listen for state => {                      // A callback which receives the entire state object
-    console.log(state.counter);   // and is invoked whenever the counter value changes }, state => state.counter          // The comparison callback determines what to listen for );
+    console.log(state.counter);   // and is invoked whenever the counter value changes },
+);

 // Increase the counter.
 This will invoke the subscription callback above.